mcwayrm/biodiversity-wtp/README.md

 - @rmadhok Can we get some documentation on the hotspot data?
 How is it made?
 Where is it made?
     - Recieved it from e-bird.
 Don't think we can download it anymore.
 - In `scripts/R/1.ebd_process.R` line 105, are we doing the correct oultier desstection?
+- In `scripts/R/3.make_choice_set.R` line 56 the columns are not reading in correctly.
+-

 # Tasks

 This is a section to provide directed tasks to others, or as reminders for one's self.